glgrabow/spreval/README.md

 install.packages("spreval")
 ```

+a "pre-CRAN" development package is available at:<https://github.com/glgrabow/spreval/blob/master/packages/spreval_0.1.0.tar.gz>.
+This may be installed as an archive file locally on your machine after downloading.

 Note: Still in production mode.
+A pdf file documenting all of the package functions is available at: <https://github.com/glgrabow/spreval/blob/master/docs/spreval.pdf>

 ## Example